 Doctors use the Prevnar 13 vaccine to protect people against pneumococcal disease, including pneumonia.
 Medicare covers the vaccination in full, and there are usually no out-of-pocket expenses.

 It is a common illness with symptoms that range in severity from mild to life threatening.
-According to the Centers for Disease Control and Prevention (CDC), it was responsible for 1.3 million trips to the emergency department in the United States in 2017.
+According to the Centers for Disease Control and Prevention (CDC), it was responsible for

 Part B of the federal insurance program Medicare covers the full cost of the Prevnar 13 vaccine.
 People with Medicare Advantage (Part C) plans also have this benefit.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: